Category Archives: 1962 Films

 Events began in 1952 during the bloody Korean War.
 A United States platoon consisting of several men is accosted by the Soviets and sent to communist China for experimentation.

-Three days later the men return as if nothing happened and Sergeant Raymond Shaw (Laurence Harvey) is proclaimed a hero and awarded the Medal of Honor for saving the men’s lives.
-When the war ends the men return to the United States to resume normal lives.
+Three days later, the men return as if nothing happened, and Sergeant Raymond Shaw (Laurence Harvey) is proclaimed a hero and awarded the Medal of Honor for saving the men’s lives.
+When the war ended, the men returned to the United States to resume their everyday lives.

-Further complicating the plot is Raymond’s ambitious mother Eleanor Iselin (Angela Lansbury) and her attempt to guide her husband Senator Iselin (James Gregory) to further power using any means necessary.
+Further complicating the plot is Raymond’s ambitious mother, Eleanor Iselin (Angela Lansbury), and her attempt to use any means necessary to guide her husband, Senator Iselin (James Gregory), to further power.

 The Manchurian Candidate is a film that requires attention to appreciate and understand.

-The plot is highly complex, but that is a testament to the composition of the film and hardly a complaint.
+The plot is highly complex, but that is a testament to the film’s composition and hardly a complaint.
 The viewer must stay on course to appreciate the intricate details.

-Despite Sinatra being billed as the lead in the film the most treasured props go to Lansbury as Eleanor and Harvey as Shaw.
-Raymond is the character most developed and we see several sides to him.
-Primarily a loner who appears cold and harsh, this is due to his being programmed to assassinate.
+Despite Sinatra being billed as the lead in the film, the most treasured props go to Lansbury as Eleanor and Harvey as Shaw.
+Raymond is the most developed character, and he has several sides.
+He is primarily a loner who appears cold and harsh due to his being programmed to assassinate.

-A sequence involving the love of his life, Jocelyn (Leslie Parrish), and a romantic summer they share is beautiful and innocent as it contrasts with the dismal and manufactured “new Raymond”.
+A sequence involving the love of his life, Jocelyn (Leslie Parrish), and a romantic summer they share is beautiful and innocent, contrasting with the dismal and manufactured “new Raymond.”

 Lansbury has never been cast in a more challenging role.
 Eleanor is determined to stop at nothing to ensure her husband will reach the presidency and connives and cheats her way to the top.
 Still, the part is written as such to avoid making her a complete one-note character despite her ways.